One unit of course credit equals four semester hours. Prerequisite for all courses at the 200-level or higher: admission to program.

 EED 451 Student Teaching in Elementary Schools

-Full-day assignment in a public elementary school for 15 weeks.
+Full-day assignment in a public elementary school for 15 weeks or two eight-week assignments for 16 weeks.
 Attendance at seminar sessions is required.
 No additional courses should be taken while student teaching.
 Prerequisite: EED 450.
 Pass/No Pass grading.

 EED 492/292 Independent Study in Elementary Education